abhinav0031/AudioServer/readme.txt

+One more thing: this project is linked to my account of mongodb atlas if you want to connect it to your mongodb atlas account just insert your mongodb URI in database.py file (i have left comment above line where you need to insert your mongodb uri).

 PS: You can also check my other github projects like the ecommerce project in which i have used django REST FRAMEWORK and REACT.